nehamaknur/NETWORKWALKS-NEHA-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 | NAT Network       | `10.0.0.0/24` |
 | Gateway           | `10.0.0.1`    |

-The Kali Linux virtual machine is connected to this NAT Network.
+The Kali Linux virtual machine was connected to this NAT Network.

 ### Kali Linux Network Settings